DeltaStream

 Defining Relations

-Now that we know what the data looks like in our Topics, we can attach a structure to them for reference in queries.
-In our example, ds_pageviews is a continuous Stream of immutable page events from our users.
-So we define a Stream for it:
+When you know what the data looks like in your entities, you can attach a structure to them for reference in queries.
+In the example below, as ds_pageviews is a continuous stream of immutable page events from your users, you can define a Stream for it:

 CREATE STREAM pageviews (